wellbyt3/audit-process/README.md

 - [ ] Run `forge inspect storageLayout ContractName` for each contract
 - [ ] Add each storage variable to the "State Transitions" Google Sheet

-**CONTEXT**: I spent many years building models in Excel, so visualizing the state of storage variables in a spreadsheet helps me significantly.
+> **CONTEXT**: I spent many years building models in Excel, so visualizing the state of storage variables in a spreadsheet helps me significantly.
 I thought I was the only one doing this, but then I learned [Phil is a big fan of Excel modeling](https://x.com/philbugcatcher/status/1909428628015788501) and Obront built a big spreadsheet model during his Story Protocol win.
-There are probably many more of us Excel dorks out there...

 ## Part 2: System Overview